thomasgassmann/eth-cheatsheets/large-language-models/main.typ

   $"tf"_(t,d) = log("count"(t,d)+1)$, $"idf"_t = log(N\/"df"_t)$, $"tf-idf"_(t,d) = "tf"_(t,d) dot "idf"_t$ where $N$ is number of docs, score with norm. cos. sim., after simplification $"score"(q,d) = sum_(t in q) "tf-idf"_(t,d)/(|d|)$, bad: dimension of vectors is same as vocabulary
 ]

-With *dense retrieval*, we use dot product of encoding in embedding space, use contrastive learning to train. *REALM* retrieves texts, concatenates them to input, unlike prototypical RAG jointly optimizes retrieve and predict steps, *RETRO*: fuses artefact into intermediate layer using chunked cross-attention, *kNN-LM*: store embedded prefixes and following words in database, at inference retrieve $k$ nn. of prefix and norm. exp-distances to probability distribution $p_xi$ over words, then sample from convex combination of $p_xi$ and original LM.
-Dynamic Gating: Set weighting of distributions depending on prefix.
+In *dense retrieval*, we use dot product of encoding in embedding space, use contrastive learning to train. *REALM* retrieves texts, concatenates them to input, unlike prototypical RAG jointly optimizes retrieve and predict steps, *RETRO*: fuses artefact into intermediate layer using chunked cross-attention, *kNN-LM*: store embedded prefixes and following words in database, at inference retrieve $k$ nn. of prefix and norm. exp-distances to probability distribution $p_xi$ over words, then sample from convex combination of $p_xi$ and original LM.
+Dynamic Gating: weighting of distributions depending on prefix, *Bi-encoder*: make separate sentence embeddings, then use cos. sim., *Cross-encoder*: pass both sentences to transformer simultaneously

 == Alignment
 *Log-derivative trick*: $gradient_theta log p(x; theta) = (gradient_theta p(x; theta)) / (p(x; theta))$, can be used to show that $gradient_theta EE_(p(x;theta)) [f(x)] = EE_(p(x;theta)) [gradient_theta log p(x;theta) f(x)]$, which can be approximated using Monte Carlo sampling.